Dutarr/pokerRNG/README.md

 - Basic RNG that has RNG button and timed refresh, with ability to change the refresh frq
 - Colored text, according to low or high RNG mode

-# Outline
+# ToDo
-- Make comments

-- Code the low and high RNG
+- Code the time refresh menu
-    - Add orange color?
 - Code the change font size
 - Change colors to black and orange.